7 Big Biceps Workout Tips

 Keep your elbows tight at your sides when performing curl or isolation movements.
 Once your elbows move forward, out, and away from your body, you're relying on your shoulders to do the lifting.
 While it's okay to use a little momentum to get that last rep, you want to keep the blood flow and tension on your biceps because that's what we want to grow.

 Tip #7 - You're not changing your gripWhile different exercises target different muscle groups within your bicep, so can changing your grip.

 When performing a standing barbell curl position your hands on the bar slightly wider than shoulder width or bring them in closer to each other.
-Or, when performing dumbbell curls, grip the dumbbell with side of your hand touching the inside of the dumbbell rather then gripping the middle of the dumbbell handle.
+Or, when performing dumbbell curls, grip the dumbbell with the side of your hand touching the inside of the dumbbell rather than gripping the middle of the dumbbell handle.

-Altering between grips will target and strengthen different fibers within your biceps and forearms, while developing your overall grip strength.
+Altering between grips will target and strengthen different fibers within your biceps and forearms while developing your overall grip strength.